frontenddevkan/frontenddevkan/README.md

 ### Junior Frontend developer.

 #### SKILLS
+- CSS,
-- CSS
+- HTML,
-- HTML
+- JS,
-- JS
+- landings,
 -
-(future: frameworks, nodejs, etc. )
+(future: webpack, gulp, bootstrap, typeScript, adaptive layout, frameworks - react, svg, vue.js, email layout, node.js, etc. )

 - In the begining of my studing in 2022 in September I learn html and css on freeCodeCump.com, and I used sumulators on HTML-academy and some apps on my cell phone to study basic theory.